-If you’ve been dreaming about finding your ideal location for a special education job or school support position, imagine yourself in beautiful Sacramento.
-Whether you’re an occupational therapist, special education teacher, paraprofessional, school psychologist, counselor, nurse, substitute teacher, preschool teacher, administrator, or other support professional, Sacramento, California, has a world of opportunity waiting for you.
+If you’ve been dreaming about finding your ideal location for your next special education job, imagine yourself in beautiful Sacramento.
+Whether you’re an occupational therapist, speech-language pathologist, special education teacher, school psychologist, school counselor, or school nurse, Sacramento, California, has a world of opportunity waiting for you.

 Who wouldn’t want to live in a place dubbed Sunny Sacramento, The River City, The City of Trees, or The Big Tomato?
 Sacramento, the capital of California, boasts a rich history – from ancient native cultures to the American Gold Rush to the modern cosmopolitan era.
 Today, over 500,000 people contribute to the vibrant, exciting culture of the city – and all of the arts, eats, and adventures it offers.

 The capital of California has much more than a sunny reputation, it has plenty of beautiful areas to live in as well.
 The tree lined streets and craftsman style homes make Boulevard Park our first neighborhood suggestion.
 Another locale with a similar feel is Marshall School.
 However, if you’re looking for a neighborhood that blends a small town feel with the taller buildings of the city then Midtown is a wonderful option.
 It even offers a popular farmer’s market!
 If you’d like a more urban option than the aptly named Downtown is the place you may want call your own.
 Lastly, if you’d like a quieter area with detached houses than East Sacramento will be your speed.